richard-vh/nifi-hol/step-by-step-guides/Section 2: Quality of Service Ingest Use Case.md

-# Section 2 - AI Assisted Telco Use Case 1 - Quality of Service
+# Section 2 - Quality of Service Ingest Use Case

 ## Description
 This hands-on lab guides you through building a real-time data pipeline to monitor and analyze telecommunications Quality of Service (QoS).